SUMMARY

 TAKEAWAYS

-Adam Gibbs uses controlled multiple exposure photography to create abstract landscapes.
+Adam Gibbs uses controlled multiple exposures to create abstract landscapes.

-The technique involves precise micro-adjustments with a geared head and in-camera blending modes.
+The technique involves precise micro-adjustments with a geared head.

-Wildfire-affected trees in locations like Waterton National Park are ideal subjects.
+Wildfire-affected trees in Waterton National Park are ideal subjects.

 RELATED COVERAGE